 Fix this by answering those questions in your product listing or perhaps even adjusting the title of your listing.

-You can have great pricing, killer photos, and a fantastic title, but if your listing has fewer than four stars, then you’re not going to get the clicks to begin with.
+You can have great pricing, killer photos, and a fantastic title, but if your listing has fewer than four stars, kiss your conversion rate good-bye.

 Etsy conversion rate limitations